Skip to Main Content

 Open Access

 This page contains information on how to determine copyright and open access policies.
-This information helps understand: how to use or share research, how to use Sherpa Romeo, and how to understand copyright.
+This information helps understand: how to use or share research, how to use Open policy finder, and how to understand copyright.

 Determining Copyright and Publisher Policies